Where is the Living Traditions Festival Located?

 end of 200 East)

-Traditional ethnic drinks at various festival food tents.
+Traditional ethnic drinks will be for sale at various festival food tents.

 Soft drinks and free water are available at the beverage tent in the middle of 200 East.